 Federal law regulates the broadcast of obscene, indecent or profane material.
 The FCC has increased its enforcement efforts relating to the regulation of indecency violations, and Congress has increased the penalties for broadcasting obscene, indecent or profane programming, and these penalties may potentially subject broadcasters to license revocation, renewal or qualification proceedings in the event that they broadcast such material.
-The maximum forfeiture penalty (after 2021 annual inflation adjustment) for an indecency violation is \$419,353 per incident and \$3,870,946 for a continuing violation arising from a single act or failure to act.
+The FCC has expanded the scope of items considered indecent to include material that coud be considered "blasphemy," "personally reviling epithets," "profanity" and vulgar or coarse words, amounting to a nuisance.
+The maximum forfeiture penalty (after 2021 annual inflation adjustment) for an indecency violation is \$445,445 per incident and \$4,111,796 for a continuing violation arising from a single act or failure to act.
 In March 2015, the FCC issued a Notice of Apparent Liability for the then maximum forfeiture amount of \$325,000 against a television station for violation of the indecency laws.
 In addition, the FCC's heightened focus on the indecency regulations against the broadcast industry may encourage third parties to oppose our license renewal applications or applications for consent to acquire broadcast stations.
 Because the FCC may investigate indecency complaints prior to notifying a licensee of the existence of a complaint, a licensee may not have knowledge of a complaint unless and until the complaint results in the issuance of a formal FCC letter of inquiry or notice of apparent liability for forfeiture.
-We may in the future become subject to inquiries or other proceedings result in the imposition of fines, a settlement with the FCC, revocation of any of our station licenses or denials of license renewal applications, our result of operations and business could be materially adversely affected.
+We may in the future become subject to inquiries or proceedings related to our stations' broadcast of obscene, indecent or profane material.
+To the extent that any inquiries or other proceedings result in the imposition of fines, a settlement with the FCC, revocation of any of our station licenses or denials of license renewal applications, our result of operations and business could be materially adversely affected.